 - Accessibility policy for Kaltura, a video streaming service used at Kent State.

 - Accessibility policy for Proctorio, an online proctoring service.

 Kent State Online courses endeavor to include the following:

-- Tutorial on how to use Blackboard Learn with a screen reader.
+- LMS accessibility features and standards. (tutorial on how to use Blackboard Learn with a screen reader)

 - Use of (X)HTML Alt attribute to convey appropriate descriptive information about graphic images.

 - Appropriate color combinations that minimize color blindness effects.

 - Appropriate font and font-size combinations to improve readability.

 - Minimal use of bullets and/or charts for participants using screen readers.